meltingscales/2019-team-07f/server/README.md

   [Here's a guide](https://dev.mysql.com/doc/refman/8.0/en/resetting-permissions.html) on how to change passwords in MySQL.

+   A command like

+        ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';

+   Would work.

   Then, there will be setup scripts under `/server/src/main/resources/*.sql`.
   Run `setup.sql`. <!-- TODO Remove this manual step.
 I (-H) tried. -->